Assistance Schemes to Improve Staff Work-Life Balance

 Human resource is the most valuable asset of any business and most successful companies are driven by hard-working employees.
 Given today’s increasingly competitive and stressful business environment, managing and retaining employees has become a top priority for most human resource professionals and small business owners.
 Employees are being encouraged to strike a healthy work-life balance and Singapore is one country where the government actively urges employers to promote work-life strategies at the workplace.
 To this effect, the Ministry of Manpower has launched specialised funds that Singapore companies can tap into in order to develop and implement work-life strategies.

 What are Work-Life Strategies?Work-life strategies are specific measures that an employer implements in order to help its staff attain a healthy work-life balance.
 In a broad sense, work-life balance refers to the right combination of participation in paid-work and personal commitments and responsibilities.
-Work-life strategies vary across organizations depending upon the profile of their employees, the nature of work that the companies carry out, and specific job roles that the companies offer to their staff.
+Work-life strategies vary across organisations depending upon the profile of their employees, the nature of work that the companies carry out, and specific job roles that the companies offer to their staff.
 It is important to have varied, imaginative, and fulfilling work-life strategies that benefit both the employer as well as employees.
 Work-life strategies can take the form of flexible work arrangements, leave benefits as well as employee support schemes.

-In addition, certain economic and social trends such as an ageing workforce, increase in the number of female employees in the workforce, rise in dual income families, longer work-hours, a tight labor market, and a falling birth-rate strongly underpin the need to implement work-life strategies in Singapore.
+In addition, certain economic and social trends such as an ageing workforce, increase in the number of female employees in the workforce, rise in dual income families, longer work-hours, a tight labour market, and a falling birth-rate strongly underpin the need to implement work-life strategies in Singapore.

-Effective work-life strategies benefits businesses in several ways including reduced employee absenteeism, improved customer experience, a more satisfied and motivated workforce, increased labor productivity, improvement in employee recruitment and retention rates, reduced work-stress, greater loyalty towards the employer, reduced staff turnover, and an improved corporate image for the company.
+Effective work-life strategies benefits businesses in several ways including reduced employee absenteeism, improved customer experience, a more satisfied and motivated workforce, increased labour productivity, improvement in employee recruitment and retention rates, reduced work-stress, greater loyalty towards the employer, reduced staff turnover, and an improved corporate image for the company.

 Funding Schemes for Implementing Work-Life StrategiesA 2011 survey released by Ernst & Young revealed that work-life balance ranked ahead of salary as the key-driver for motivation at the workplace among 110 employees in Singapore.
 However, a more recent survey by global recruitment & HR services provider, Randstad reveals that majority of employees in Singapore struggle to achieve work-life balance, due to the widespread use of technology.
 A separate survey by recruitment firm Hays in 2010 confirms that majority of Singaporeans think that work-life balance is attainable but a flexible employer is key.
 Evidently, work-life strategies is at a nascent stage in Singapore.
 In order to address this gap, the Singapore authorities have introduced two key funding schemes – WoW!
 Fund and Flexi-Works! fund – that encourage companies to implement work-life strategies at their workplace